falkodev/a3-vue-sample-project/README.md

 The first time you run `docker-compose up`, all Docker images will be downloaded and built.

-There is a dependency between the containers `vino-terr-apos` and `vino-terr-mongo`: the DB needs to be started to enable the server to start (otherwise, Apostrophe does not have access to Mongo and is stuck).
+There is a dependency between the containers `sample-project-apos` and `sample-project-mongo`: the DB needs to be started to enable the server to start (otherwise, Apostrophe does not have access to Mongo and is stuck).
 However, on the first run, some time is spent to create database users.
 Apostrophe tries to connect to Mongo during a certain period of time, but on the first run, this timeout expires before Mongo is ready to accept connections.
 So, read the logs and wait for